djalbat/fragmented/README.md

     npm install

-You will need to do this if you want to look at the examples.
+You will need to do this if you want to look at the example.

 ## Example